When you’re returning to work, everyone seems to have advice — friends, colleagues, family members — who offer support and opinions.

 Specifically, not only was I returning to work, I was also changing industries.
 I spent one hour a week for 10 weeks on a phone call with my coach (this is common and some work by video conference).

-Part of what a good coach does is similar to therapy, because the entire job-search/career change process is fraught with anxiety, insecurity and lack of direction, even if you are a very confident person.
-Job searches or career changes take time and effort and very focused attention, which is where a highly-skilled career coach can make all the difference.
+Part of what a good coach does is similar to therapy, because the entire job search or career change process is fraught with anxiety, insecurity and lack of direction, even if you are a very confident person.
+Job searches and career changes take time and effort and very focused attention, which is where a highly-skilled career coach can make all the difference.

 How it works

 Each situation is individual so each course of action will be different, but in my example I was considering a complete change of career.
 My coach recommended some reading and a few self-guided written exercises, but mostly we talked and he gave me some very useful concrete ways to conduct my job search.